-Had his mind been of the scientific cast, he would never have filled paragraph upon paragraph with records of phenomena, only to remark naively that, after all, these records are of no value.
+Had his mind been of the scientific cast he would never have

+filled paragraph upon paragraph with records of phenomena, only to remark naïvely that, after all, these records are of no value.
 I may instance the story given on page 234.
-Not satisfied with narrating this affair, he accompanies his account with a fac simile of the truly "wretched Latin and bad English" obtained under such suspicious circumstances.
+Not satisfied with narrating this affair, he accompanies his account with a fac-simile of the truly "wretched Latin and bad English" obtained under such suspicious circumstances.
 The excuse offered is that it "is probably the first thing of the kind which has appeared in a newspaper."
 I am not aware whether the New York dailies for whom these sensational narratives were in the first instance constructed had before inflicted on their readers illustrations of such doubtful interest.
 Certainly, however, it is "the first thing of the kind" which has adorned the pages of any work professedly devoted to philosophical investigation.
-And, as he has acted here, so does this writer act all through.
-Facing page 148 will be found what is styled "the picture of a young girl with her head and shoulders emerging from a sort of fog or steamy vapor."
+And as he has acted here, so does this writer act all through.
+Facing page 148 will be found what is styled "the picture of a young girl, with her head and shoulders emerging from a sort of fog or steamy vapour."
 I turn to the accompanying letter-press for an explanation.
-There I find it recorded that this engraving is a copy "of one of Mumler's so-called 'spiritphotographs.'"
-(The inverted commas are our author's.)
+There I find it recorded that this engraving is a copy "of one of Mumler's socalled 'spirit photographs.'"
+(The inverted commas are our author's).
 "I have no confidence in this picture," he continues, "or, in fact, in any emanating from the same source, as directly or indirectly of spiritual origin."
-Why, then, cause it to be engraved, and engraved in a volume which has not the slightest reference to the genuine or fraudulent nature of alleged spirit-photographs?
+Why then cause it to be engraved, and engraved in a volume which has not the slightest reference to the genuine or fraudulent nature of alleged spirit-photographs?
 The author seems to anticipate that such a question may be asked.
-He seeks, therefore, to guard against it by a maudlin dissertation on the Holmes, Dr. Child, the Hon.
-Robt.
-Dale Owen, a Chittenden spirit who, "losing power, sank into the floor up to her waist," and "certain communications" sent him from various persons, "attesting to the fact of their seeing materialized spirit-forms dissolve."
-It is diffienlt for a plain man to extract the few grains of meaning concealed in this bushel of rigmarole.
-Put in the clearest form, however, the drift of these paragraphs, and others of a kindred nature, evidently is: "I, who now address the public, have very little to offer that is worth the offering.
+He seeks, therefore, to guard against it by a maudlin dissertation on the Holmeses, Dr. Child, the Hon.
+Robert Dale Owen, a Chittenden spirit who, "losing power, sank into the floor up to her waist," and "certain communications" sent him from various persons, "attesting to the fact of their seeing materialized spiritforms dissolve."
+It is difficult for a plain man to extract the few grains of meaning concealed in this bushel of rigmarole.
+Put in the clearest form, however, the drift of these paragraphs and others of a kindred nature evidently is,-"I, who now address the public, have very little to offer that is worth the offering.
 It is convenient that I should swell my volume to a certain size.
-This I accomplish by inserting a number of worthless stories pieked up at second or third-hand from various people.
+This I accomplish by inserting a number of worthless stories picked up at second or third-hand from various people.
 Don't think, however, that I am weak enough to believe in these stories.
-The reader may do so, if he or she please, but I myself have not the slightest faith in them."
-And this is a scientific investigator!
-This is the man who takes mottoes from Bacon, and dedicates his worthless speculations to Mr. Crookes!
+The reader may do so, if he or she please; but I myself have not the slightest faith in them," And this is a scientific investigator!
+This is the man who takes mottees from Bacon, and dedicates his worthless speculations to Mr. Crookes!
 The dullest school-boy would blush to contradict himself thus.
 The most abject dunce that Satire ever pilloried would be ashamed of the company of such a philosopher.
-That any human being should have the folly to construct such a work, is strange enough.
-That, after having constructed it, he should consider it a work of philosophical research, and under that designation send it forth into the world, is of fifty, who was concealing her identity under a masculine nom de plume.
-Very foolish she seemed to me, intensely gushing, still more credulous, and totally unfit for the position she had thrust herself into.
-I have since, however, discovered, and can assure my readers, that the author in question is really of the sterner sex.
-Besides the title of a man, he arrogates to himself that of a philosopher.
-How he could be guilty of such a production as People from the Other World is, therefore, the deepest of mysteries.
+That any human being should have the folly to construct such a work is strange enough.
+That, after having constructed it, he should consider it a work of philosophical research, and under that designation send it forth into the world, is enough, in the words of a great essayist, "to make us ashamed of our species."